April 26, 2016

 ”The bison were regular fixtures in our past and vital to sustaining the prairies,” said Folger.
 Bring your kids for a walk on fostering family nature adventures called “Wiggle like a Worm; Giggle like a Gnat.”

 Master Naturalists and others will lead short walks on insects, birds, animals, trees, and native plants of White Rock Lake, especially wildflowers (several opportunities) and even useful edible and medicinal plants.
-If you’d rather not get nature on you, settle into the Bath House theater where Ben Sandifer will present two talks with snappy photos on White Rock Lake’s birds and the Great Trinity Forest downstream from the lake.
+If you’d rather not get nature on you, settle into the Bath House theater where talks will be presented.
 It concludes with a convo, featuring Becky Rader, District 9 representative for the Dallas Park Board, and Brett Johnson, urban biologist for the City of Dallas, entitled “The History and Future of White Rock Lake Prairies.”

 “Urbanization is a fact of life,” said Folger, “and a perennial destroyer of habitat and ecosystems.
 Yet native plants and grasses are vastly superior to introduced species in needing less water, a fact that is becoming more relevant as our population grows and water supply diminishes.
 They are the preferred plants for bees and native pollinators that we depend on for our food supply.
 Some foreign species may provide a source of nectar, but they are unattractive as host plants to native insects, including butterflies.
 If we can encourage the public to set aside a small portion of their yard for the planting of native plants, that is a start.”
 The Dallas chapter of the Native Plant Society of Texas will have natives for sale, with an emphasis on pollinator plants .